 * It almost goes without saying that there is no plaque on any of the homes that she lived in in Shrewsbury

 * A small booklet-guide to her Shrewsbury Cathedral windows, Letting in the Light of Christ by Roger Hall came out in 2008.
-However, it is out of print now.
+It was privately-produced limited run – and is out of print now.

 However… things are slowly starting to change